jhoejbjerre/otp-access-demo/README.md

 - **One-time use enforcement**
   Guarantees that OTPs cannot be reused.

-- **Tied to a user or resource-specific context (e.g., SessionId or Email)**
+- **Tied to a user or resource-specific context (Email and OptCode)**
   OTPs are scoped to a specific context to prevent misuse.
-  **TODO:** Ensure validation is fully context-aware if not already in place.
+So they can be validated as valid and then used once and then they will be marked as IsUsed

 - **Validation via Entity Framework Core with Azure SQL Database**
   Secure and reliable persistence of OTP data.